daeh/zotero-markdb-connect/README.md

         -   For info on metadata syntax, see [YAML front matter](https://help.obsidian.md/Advanced+topics/YAML+front+matter).

 -   Run the synchronization function from `Tools -> MarkDBConnect Sync Tags`.

     -   This will add a tag (`ObsCite`) to every Zotero item for which there exists a reading note in the external folder you specified.

 -   In the `Tags` plane of Zotero, right-click on the `ObsCite` tag and assign it a color, which will mark the tagged items in the preview plane of Zotero.
+(In the screenshot above, Zotero items associated with reading notes are marked with a blue tag.)

 ---